danielpetri1/bbb-recording-exporter/README.md

 ✅ Option to render the webcams and screen sharings (deskshare) in addition to the presentation<br  />

 ✅ Saving annotated slides as PNG so they can be merged into a new PDF<br  />

+## What's currently being worked on?

+🔜 Transition from client- to server side code <br  />

+🔜 Rewrite of how annotations are rendered to fix bugs <br  />

 ## What's coming?